CleasbyCode/jzp/README.md

-# twexif
+# Xif

 ***Twitter*** will strip out metadata from your *JPG* image file when posted on its platform.

-***twexif*** is a simple command line tool that enables you to insert tiny files / metadata (up to 10KB)
-into your *JPG* image file which Twitter will preserve.
+***xif*** is a command line tool that enables you to insert tiny files (up 10KB) into your *JPG* image file inwhich Twitter will preserve, so your data file travels with the image.

-For this program, and to also maximise the amount of data you can insert, you need to compress
+To maximise the amount of data you can embed, it is recommended to compress (ZIP/RAR, etc) your file.
-your file(s) into a *ZIP* archive.

 *(If you want to embed more data into an image file for Twitter (up to 5MB) then please try [pdvzip](https://github.com/CleasbyCode/pdvzip)  (PNG only),
 or if you want to save your AI image prompts into a JPG image file (tweetable & viewable as a basic web page), then please try [imgprmt](https://github.com/CleasbyCode/imgprmt)).*

-***twexif*** works on Linux and Windows.
+***xif*** works on Linux and Windows.

-Your *ZIP* file is stored within the *ICC Profile* of the *JPG* image file.
+Your embedded file is stored within the *iCC Profile* of the *JPG* image file.
-*Twitter allows for only one ICC Profile with a maximum size of 10KB.*
+*Twitter allows for only one iCC Profile with a maximum size of 10KB.*

 **Video Demos**